determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

 environment for Determined.

 ************************************
- Preparing to run Determined Master
+ Prepare to run Determined Master
 ************************************

 After the dependencies have been installed, some changes need to be made within the Determined